The Intel Core i7-13700K wins in 8 out of 16 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (300% better).

 AI Versus Verdict

-Users prioritizing raw cache capacity for intensive processing tasks should select the Intel Core i7-13700K, as it leads in the majority of technical specifications.
-Conversely, the AMD Ryzen 5 8500G is the appropriate choice for those who specifically require the efficiency benefits provided by its significantly lower Max Turbo Power.
-Your final decision should depend on whether your primary requirement is the broader technical superiority of the Intel chip or the power-focused advantage of the AMD option.
+Users prioritizing raw cache capacity and superior overall specifications should select the Intel Core i7-13700K for their build.
+Conversely, the AMD Ryzen 5 8500G is the appropriate choice for those who specifically require the advantage provided by its Max Turbo Power rating.
+Your final decision should depend on whether your workload benefits more from the increased cache size offered by the Intel model or the power efficiency profile of the AMD alternative.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.